Tradition: Relationship to other concepts

-In the social sciences, tradition is often contrasted with modernity, particularly in terms of whole societies.
+In the social sciences, tradition is often contrasted with modernity.
 This dichotomy is generally associated with a linear model of social change, in which societies progress from being traditional to being modern.
 Tradition-oriented societies have been characterized as valuing filial piety, harmony and group welfare, stability, and interdependence, while a society exhibiting modernity would value "individualism (with free will and choice), mobility, and progress."
 Another author discussing tradition in relationship to modernity, Anthony Giddens, sees tradition as something bound to ritual, where ritual guarantees the continuation of tradition.
 Gusfield and others, though, criticize this dichotomy as oversimplified, arguing that tradition is dynamic, heterogeneous, and coexists successfully with modernity even within individuals.

 Tradition should be differentiated from customs, conventions, laws, norms, routines, rules and similar concepts.
 Whereas tradition is supposed to be invariable, they are seen as more flexible and subject to innovation and change.
 Whereas justification for tradition is ideological, the justification for other similar concepts is more practical or technical.
 Over time, customs, routines, conventions, rules and such can evolve into traditions, but that usually requires that they stop having (primarily) a practical purpose.
 For example, wigs worn by lawyers were at first common and fashionable; spurs worn by military officials were at first practical but now are both impractical and traditional.